dalenewman/Cfg-NET/README.md

 ##About the Code:

-Cfg.Net is over-engineered in an attempt to keep it independent.
+Cfg.Net is over-engineered to keep it independent.
 It only references `System` and `System.Core`.
 It targets the .NET 4 Client Profile framework.
-With a slight modification to the reflection code, it can be made a portable class.

 ###Credits
-*  for now, Cfg-Net uses a modified version of a `NanoXmlParser` found [here](http://www.codeproject.com/Tips/682245/NanoXML-Simple-and-fast-XML-parser).
+*  a modified version of `NanoXmlParser` found [here](http://www.codeproject.com/Tips/682245/NanoXML-Simple-and-fast-XML-parser).
+*  a modified version of `fastJSON` found [here](http://www.codeproject.com/Articles/159450/fastJSON)
 *  .NET Source of WebUtility.HtmlDecode found [here](http://referencesource.microsoft.com/#System/net/System/Net/WebUtility.cs), used as reference.